Cleanups: What You Can Do

 - How You Can Help Keep Urban Waters Clean

 - What You Can Do to Clean the Water raises public awareness and encourages involvement in water quality issues.

-- Stakeholder Involvement at Federal Facilities promotes involvement in the cleanup decision-making process at federal facilities.
+- Community Involvement at Federal Facilities promotes involvement in the cleanup decision-making process at federal facilities.

 - Superfund Community Involvement offers ways to get yourself and others involved in Superfund site planning and cleanup.

 - Emergency Management Community Involvement promotes public understanding about how to address any potential issues stemming from the presence of hazardous substances.

 - EPA for Citizen Action includes resources to help you understand environmental issues and potential human health risks, along with ways that you, your family and your community can protect the environment.

-- Planet Protectors Club for Kids and Superfund Kids Page has fun and educational information especially designed for young kids.
+- The Superfund Kids Page has fun and educational information about our Superfund program especially designed for young kids.